 Fresh food is generally available daily so when we are camping we try to eat meat and vegetables for every main evening meal.
 We do cater to vegetarians but we do not cater to vegans or fussiness.
 In these group situations everybody must appreciate we cannot cater to restrictive diets or individual likes and dislikes.

 Don’t worry if you are not a gourmet cook as your crew are also always there to give advice.

 Our vehicles are equipped with a small fridge which is used for the cook group’s breakfast and dinner food only.
 For personal food and drinks we have cooler boxes for everyone to use.

 Cleanliness plays an important role throughout this expedition and your crew will make sure an acceptable level of general hygiene is maintained throughout your journey to ensure the wellbeing of the group.

-You will spend 70% of your time on this expedition staying in local hotels, guest houses and hostels.
+You will spend 55% of the time on this expedition staying in local hotels, guest houses and hostels.
 The other 45% of the time you will be in your tent camping.